UT-Security/libwebp-sandboxing/benchmarking/README.md

 ## Positive Results

-With our test environment correctly building libwebp, here we note the changes we've made and their associated positive performance impact.

-We also denote in the title whether the change primarily affects Bitstream Parsing (BP) or Image Reconstruction (IR).
+With our test environment correctly building libwebp, here we note the changes we have made and their associated positive performance impact.
+We denote in the title whether the change primarily affects Bitstream Parsing (BP) or Image Reconstruction (IR).

-### Enabling SIMD-everywhere (IR)
+### Enabling SIMD Everywhere (SIMDe) (IR)

-With this [WABT pull request](https://github.com/WebAssembly/wabt/pull/2119), we can go from WASM to C by relying on SIMD-everywhere.
+With this [WABT pull request](https://github.com/WebAssembly/wabt/pull/2119), we can go from WASM to C by relying on SIMD Everywhere (SIMDe).

-SIMD-everywhere is a library that translates SIMD intrinsics across architectures.
-We primarily use it in wasm2c to convert WASMSIMD instructions to the native architecture we're compiling the C code to.
+SIMDe is a library that translates SIMD intrinsics across architectures.
+We primarily use it in wasm2c to convert WASMSIMD instructions to the native architecture we are compiling the C code to.
 We also use it when compiling to WASM to reuse intrinsics that exist in the underlying library.
 For libwebp, we use SIMDe in both ways.

 Our primary change to libwebp to enable SIMDe is to add a new `WEBP_USE_SIMDE` definition in the code and use it when compiling the WASMSIMD library.
-This definitions changes the intrinsic `#include` files to use SIMD-everywhere's include files, and adjusts the logic around SSE2 and SSE4.1 checking to enable these code paths for WASMSIMD.
+This definitions changes the intrinsic `#include` files to use SIMDe's include files, and adjusts the logic around SSE2 and SSE4.1 checking to enable these code paths for WASMSIMD.
 We also pass in `SIMDE_ENABLE_NATIVE_ALIASES` to not have to rewrite each intrinsic call.
 Passing in `-msimd128` to the compiler ensures that WASMSIMD opcodes are emitted.
 We also need to update the libwebp CPU check to return success on any runtime check to determine whether intrinsics can be used.

 #### Alternatives
 - We only rely on the SSE2 and SSE4.1 intrinsics, but libwebp also has intrinsics for MIPS and ARM.
 This requires some further testing.
-- We could rely on only `-msimd128` when compiling, but the autovectorization isn't able to do as well as SSE provided intrinsics.
+- We could rely on only `-msimd128` when compiling, but the autovectorization is not able to do as well as SSE provided intrinsics.

 ### Bitreader Bit Size (BP)
 When bitstream parsing, libwebp will cache some number of bytes in the VP8BitReader field `value_`.
 This field is made to be the size of one register, which is architecture dependent.
-For architectures that it's not familiar with, it defaults to `uint32_t`.
+For architectures that it is not familiar with, it defaults to `uint32_t`.
 In our case, this is failing to capture the 64-bit size registers of WASM, leading to unnecessary memcpys to load into `value_`.

 Inside of `src/utils/bit_reader_utils.h` we add a new condition to ensure the BITS definition is set to use its 64-bit representation on WASM.